Woprok/AdventureGuildManager/AdventureGuildManager/Documentation/ImplementationSpecification.md

 		- Heroes Level is based on current experience signature function
 			- Function is part of class ? that describes amount of experience per level
 			- Min level is 1 max level is 10
-			- Adventurer can lose level is he loses experience
+			- Adventurer can lose level if he loses experience
 			- Adventurer level increases his hire and retirement cost
 			- retiring adventurer of higher level grants more fame
 		- Quest success calculation considers advantage and disadvantage